Tape has been around for thousands of years.

 Native Americans waterproofed their canoes with tree resin.

-And today, building contractors use double-sided adhesive tape to overlap the seams of vapor barriers ; stucco tape to mask windows; and duct tape for every kind of possible repair.
+And today, building contractors use double-sided adhesive tape to overlap the seams of vapor barriers, stucco tape to mask windows, and duct tape for every kind of possible repair.

-Still, no matter what the application, “it won’t stick” is the single largest complaint we hear about any adhesive.
+Still, no matter the situation, “it won’t stick” is the single most common complaint we hear about any adhesive.